As October comes to an end, we are surrounded by jack-o-lanterns and ghost-filled yards.

 Discuss these celebrations with your familiy.
 For instance, start with: what is Halloween and where does it come from?

 Ask them for their opinions first and then offer them the description.

 “Did you know Halloween is a pagan and satanic practice?”

 Then delve deeper into the explanation.
 (Halloween originated many centuries before Christianity.

 A Religious Holiday?

-Liberate them from identity crisis.
-Kids have an urge of belonging, make them feel wanted in Islam.
+Liberate them from an identity crisis.
+Kids have an urge to belong; make them feel wanted in Islam.
 Our children must be proud of their Islamic heritage.